Legislative veto in the United States: States

 As of 1975, 10 states' constitutions allowed the governor to reorganize state government departments subject to a legislative veto: Alaska, California, Illinois, Kansas, Maryland, Massachusetts, Michigan, Missouri, New Jersey, and Vermont.
 Three states had statutes authorizing this procedure: Kentucky, Pennsylvania, and South Carolina.
 In the case of Pennsylvania, however, the State Supreme Court has invalidated the legislative veto.

+Legislative ratification of proposed rules

+Due to the unfavorable view of many state courts against legislative veto powers on similar grounds as Chadha, some state legislatures have instead mandated legislative ratification of all executive and regulatory actions, in which certain rules do not take effect without the affirmative approval (with possible legislative amendment) of both houses and the governor.